Nicolas-Augustin de la Croix d'Azolette (Proprières 1779, Lyon 1861)

 Cardinal Joseph Fesch (Ajaccio 1763 - Rome 1839)

-Maternal uncle of Napoleon 1st, archdeacon in Ajaccio in 1793, Joseph Fesch renounced to priesthood and was named by his nephew commissioner of wars in the army of Italy (1795-1796)
+Maternal uncle of Napoleon the 1st, archdeacon in Ajaccio in 1793, Joseph Fesch renounced the priesthood and was named by his nephew commissioner of wars in the army of Italy (1795-1796).

-Rodolphe Galli (Viggia -Italie 1840,
+Rodolphe Galli (Viggia -Italy 1840, Lyon 1863)

 Sculptor of "Christ lying in a shroud" in the chapel of the Sacred Heart

-Noêl Hallé (Paris 1711 -1781)
+Noël Hallé (Paris 1711 -1781)

 Author of the painting "The Baptism of Christ" in the chapel of the Font

-Son and grandson of famous painters, recipient of the "Grand Prix de Rome" in 1736, Halle stayed in Italy from 1737 to 1744.
-His career at the Academy and the Gobelins made him into a major artist of the 18th century, one of those who combined with harmony and elegance the "great genre" of historical painting and the emotion of the Rococo.
+Son and grandson of remarkable painters, Grand Prix de Rome in 1736, Hallé stayed in Italy from 1737 to 1744.
+His career at the Academy and the Gobelins made him a major artist of the 18th century, one of those who combined with harmony and elegance the "great genre" of historical painting and the emotion of the Rococo.

-Melchior Munet lived in Lyon from 173O to 1772)
+Melchior Munet (lived in Lyon from 1730 to 1772)

-François Perrier (Saint-Jean-de-Losne, around 1600, Paris 1650)
+François Perrier (Saint-Jean-de-Losne or Mâcon, around 1600, Paris 1650)